A lesson plan written for the Sunday after Christmas.

 What a grim and gruesome story!
 Do we believe it is a true story?
 (Kinds of true: really true, we have accurate records; probably true, it fits in with other things we know; true as a story, though it might not have happened in real life)

-— I get suspicious when they keep saying over and over that “so what had been spoken by the prophets would be true” — it sounds like they changed the story, faked it even, to bring in into line with those old prophets!
+I get suspicious when they keep saying over and over that “so what had been spoken by the prophets would be true.”
+It sounds like they changed the story, faked it even, to bring in into line with those old prophets!
+So maybe this story is NOT true.
+What do you think?

-— But at the same time, there’s some truth in the story — the Jews at the time of Jesus’s birth were badly oppressed by the Romans, and Herod was known for being an unpleasant ruler — so we imagine that while the story isn’t really true, it does tell us something of the feelings people had for the Romans.
+At the same time, there’s truth in the story.
+The Jews at the time of Jesus’s birth were badly oppressed by the Romans, and Herod was known for being an unpleasant ruler.
+So we imagine that while the story isn’t really true, it does tell us something of the feelings people had for the Romans.
+So maybe this story IS true.
+What do you think?

 And there’s another story, in the book of Luke, that doesn’t mention anybody at all getting killed!
 Here’s the other story: